AI Transparency

 Being upfront about your approach positions AI use as a professional choice, not something to hide.

-Create a simple AI use statement for your website.
+Add a simple AI use statement to your website.
 Something like: “I use AI tools to support research and ideation.
 All client deliverables are written and edited by me, and I disclose any substantial AI contribution to specific projects.”

 How to frame disclosure